benaziziasmae/School_District_Analysis/README.md

 # School_District_Analysis

-School District Analysis using Anaconda, Jupyter Notebook, Pandas & Python
+School District Analysis using Anaconda, Jupyter Notebook, Pandas & Python.

+You can find the code [here](/PyCitySchools_Challenge.ipynb)

 ## Overview of the school district analysis